ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 broadcast [Play Game v]

 ```
+As always, a broadcast block is paired with (at least one) receive block.
+We will make the `when I receive [green flag v]` stack later.

-This is the overall game loop.
+The `when I receive [Play Game v]` is the overall game loop.
 This is where we come back to if we want to replay the game.
 ```
 when I receive [Play Game v]